drinkbird/drinkbird.github.io/_posts/blog/2019-03-27-reliable-microservices-messaging.md

 ## Conclusion

-Messaging is in the heart of microservice-based applications, so we need to make sure that is done properly, in a reliable and predictable way.
-There are a few different solutions we can leverage, depending on the database technology we use, its supported features, plus a number of design aspects of our system.
-Finally, when we need to keep data persistent across microservices we should avoid 2PC and use Sagas instead, which heavily relies on messaging.
+Messaging is in the heart of microservice-based application design, so we need to make sure that is done in a reliable and predictable way.
+To that end there are several solutions we can leverage, depending on the database technology we use and its features, plus a number of design aspects of our system.
+Finally, when we need to keep data consistent across microservices we should avoid 2PC and use Sagas instead, which heavily relies on messaging.

-To see those patterns plus many more in great detail, while stepping up your engineering game, you can check out my [Complete Collection of Microservices Books]({{ site.baseurl }}/microservices-books-complete-collection/) and learn from the best.
+Want to build expertise in microservices?
+Check out my [complete Collection of Microservices Books]({{ site.baseurl }}/microservices-books-complete-collection/) and don't hesitate to drop me a line and let me know what you think.

-Don't hesitate to drop me a line and let me know wbat you think.
 Until next time!
+Cheers, Tasos.

 <div class="anchor" id="anchor1"></div>
 * ¹ For more information on the subject you can read about [The CAP Theorem](https://en.wikipedia.org/wiki/CAP_theorem).
 Note that within a microservices based application, not all of the components need to follow the same consistency model.
 For example, a `Payments` component could favor consistency over availability.